-The ICP Waters Programme Centre is hosted by the Norwegian Institute for Water Research (NIVA), while the Norwegian Climate and Pollution Agency (Klif) leads the programme.
+The ICP Waters Programme Centre is hosted by the Norwegian Institute for Water Research (NIVA), while the Norwegian Environment Agency lead the programme.
 A programme subcentre is established at Uni Research, University of Bergen.
-The Programme Centre's work is supported financially by Klif and from the UNECE LRTAP Trust Fund.
+The Programme Centre's work is supported financially by the Norwegian Environment Agency and from the UNECE LRTAP Trust Fund.